Shobhit782/Crop-Yield-Predicition-SML/README.md

 ## Features

 - Predict crop yield based on input parameters.
-- User-friendly interface for data input.
-- Machine learning model using decision trees.
+- Machine learning model using KNN
-- Visualization of decision trees for better understanding.
+- Visualization for better understanding.

 ## Technologies Used